magpie-ea/magpie-v3-docs/docs/01_designing_experiments/01_template_views.md

 All trial views have three **obligatory fields**:

+* `trials: int`
-1. `trials: int` - the number of trials this view will appear
+     * the number of trials this view will appear
+* `name: string`
-2. `name: string` - the name of the view
+     * the name of the view
+* `data: array`
-3. `data: array` - list of objects, each with information for each consecutive trial
+     * list of objects, each with information for each consecutive trial

 Different types of wrapping views have more optional fields, as documented below.

 ### Forced-choice task

-Instantiate with `babeView.forcedChoice`.
-Displays a context, a picture and a question to be answered in a two-alternative forced choice task.
+Instantiate with `babeViews.view_generator('forced_choice', ...)` Displays a context, a picture and a question to be answered in a two-alternative forced choice task.
 Choices are made by clicking on one of two buttons.

 <img src='../../images/views_samples/view_fc.png' alt='sample' height='auto' width='auto' style="border:2px solid black" />